Trick Shot-Spinning Speed Shot

 What Would a Sucker Do?
 (Part 4) You have stripes here.
 You each only have one ball left and the 8-ball.
-Your opponent’s ball, the...
+Your opponents ball, the solid, is sitting in the jaws and is directly...

 The through-the-hole double-the-rail pattern drawn in the diagram is not normally called a spin shot, but it has two characteristics after the cueball leaves the first rail-slow speed and tremendous spin.
 It is stroked as a force follow with high right-hand English.
 The speed on the cueball is killed not by the full hit but by the negative angle of approach into the first rail.
 The action is beautiful because the cueball speeds up after hitting the fourth rail.